 How much term life insurance do I need?
 I want to read the full story and calculate it myself.

 Term life insurance is the most affordable and straight-forward type of life insurance.
 It provides coverage at a fixed rate of payments for a specific period of time.
 The typical terms are coverage lengths of 10, 20, or 30 years, whichever makes the most sense for your individual situation.
 If you die within the term, your beneficiaries receive the death benefit amount to help replace your income.

-What is your current gross annual income?
+What is your current annual income?

 How much do you currently have in savings?

 Your cash savings, retirement plans, bank accounts, etc. can help reduce the amount of life insurance your loved ones will need to maintain their current standard of living.
+Any savings and investments funds that would be left to your life insurance policy beneficiaries can be subtracted from the coverage needs.

-When you run a term life insurance quote at Quotacy, not only do we not ask for your contact information, but we have a needs analysis tool that you can play with to determine exactly what you need in coverage.
-Window shop in peace and don’t worry about having to guess at how much coverage to buy.
 Quotacy agents are not paid on commission.
 We work to get the policy that is best for you, not the one that costs the most.
-More than 40 percent of Americans have no life insurance(1); let us help you not be part of these statistics.
+More than 40 percent of Americans have no life insurance.
+Let us help you not be part of these statistics.

 » Learn more: How Long Should Term Insurance Last?